GroupCamp/GroupCamp-API/doc-provisioning/core_v1/POST_core_v1_group_project.md

 name | String | Group name.
 type | Const( = group ) | Constant.
 Must be 'group'.
 gtype | Enum(project, intranet, extranet) | Type of group.
-state | Enum(archi, ok, del, trash) | Current group status. description | String | Group description.
+subtype | Enum(internal, customer) | Is this an internal project ?
-starred | Integer | When the group is starred for current user, returns the index order of the group in the list of starred groups for current user. can_accept_guest | Boolean | True when the group can have guest members.
+orga | Uuid | The UUID of the customer's company, if the project's subtype is 'customer' state | Enum(archi, ok, del, trash) | Current group status. tags_names | Array(String) | The names on the tags which are on the group. description | String | Group description. starred | Integer | When the group is starred for current user, returns the index order of the group in the list of starred groups for current user. can_accept_guest | Boolean | True when the group can have guest members.